LLNL/blt/docs/external_dependencies.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Finally, ``test_3`` builds and tests the ``calc_pi_cuda`` library,
-which uses CUDA to parallelize the calculation of the integration intervals.
+which uses CUDA to parallelize the calculation over the integration intervals.

 To enable CUDA, we set ``ENABLE_CUDA``, ``CUDA_BIN_DIR``, and ``CUDA_TOOLKIT_ROOT_DIR`` in our host config file.
 Here is a snippet with these settings for LLNL's Surface Cluster: